ceberle00/startup/README.md

 - logging out doesn't reset your data, still have the same playlists
 - error will appear if you try to login without creating an account or create an account with the same user/password as already exists
 - tried to make it so playlists are user specific?
 It seemed to work sometimes but otherwise not

+## Websocket Deliverable
+- wasn't able to influence the search bar to suggest things
+- Got it so you can see votes in real time and those votes will change the playlists for everyone
+- there's a bit of a weird situation where